MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-security.md

 Log Analytics endpoints are workspace specific, except for the query endpoint discussed earlier.
 As a result, adding a specific Log Analytics workspace to the AMPLS will send ingestion requests to this workspace over the private link.
 Ingestion to other workspaces will continue to use the public endpoints.

 [Data collection endpoints](../essentials/data-collection-endpoint-overview.md) are also resource specific.
 You can use them to uniquely configure ingestion settings for collecting guest OS telemetry data from your machines (or set of machines) when you use the new [Azure Monitor Agent](../agents/azure-monitor-agent-overview.md) and [data collection rules](../essentials/data-collection-rule-overview.md).
 Configuring a data collection endpoint for a set of machines doesn't affect ingestion of guest telemetry from other machines that use the new agent.

-> [!IMPORTANT]
-> Starting December 1, 2021, the private endpoints DNS configuration will use the Endpoint Compression mechanism, which allocates a single private IP address for all workspaces in the same region.
-It improves the supported scale (up to 300 workspaces and 1,000 components per AMPLS) and reduces the total number of IPs taken from the network's IP pool.

 ## Private Link access modes: Private Only vs. Open
 As discussed in [Azure Monitor private links rely on your DNS](#azure-monitor-private-links-rely-on-your-dns), only a single AMPLS resource should be created for all networks that share the same DNS.
 As a result, organizations that use a single global or regional DNS have a single private link to manage traffic to all Azure Monitor resources, across all global or regional networks.